PowerShell/PowerShell/docs/building/linux.md

 `./src/powershell-unix/bin/Debug/net5.0/linux-x64/publish/pwsh`.

-You should now be running the PowerShell Core that you just built, if your run the above executable.
+You should now be running the PowerShell Core that you just built, if you run the above executable.
 You can run our cross-platform Pester tests with `Start-PSPester`, and our xUnit tests with `Start-PSxUnit`.